-What is the 100 Peak Challenge?
+What was the 100 Peak Challenge?

 The Challenge is a genuine attempt at something quite epic.
 It encompasses three disciplines that are demanding enough on their own, but are then thrown together in an extreme triathlon.
 This, with the logistics of attempting to summit 100 Peaks in 4 countries in 25 days, means it's a first.